Role of the ASMC Board of Directors

 - Director of Campus Events

-The Director of Campus Events oversees and facilitates all ASMC events and activities, manages materials related to events (including but not limited to lawn games and canopy), and serves as a lead on any activities that are co-led with other Moorpark College clubs or units.
+The Director of Campus Events oversees and facilitates all ASMC events and activities, manages materials related to events, and serves as a lead on any activities that are co-led with other Moorpark College clubs or units.
 This position serves as a voting member of the ASMC Programming Committee, and if a Campus Events ad hoc Committee is established, this position would serve as its Chair.
 This position also is responsible for representing ASMC and the broader student community on matters of non-academic administrative policy concerning the use of campus facilities for student programming.

 - Director of Constitution & Standing Rules

-The Director of Constitution & Standing Rules makes sure that ASMC operates within its own pre-established guidelines, as well as local, state, and federal regulation related to ASMC's operations (e.g., the California Education Code, California Brown Act and parliamentary procedure).
+The Director of Constitution & Standing Rules makes sure that ASMC operates within its own pre-established guidelines, as well as local, state, and federal regulations related to ASMC's operations (e.g., the California Education Code, California Brown Act, and parliamentary procedure).
 This position also serves as Chairperson of the ad hoc Elections Committee, records late arrivals and absences of ASMC Board members to mandatory meetings, and takes meeting minutes for the Board of Directors' regular meetings.
-Click here to view full job description.

 - Director of Public Relations

-The Director of Public Relations promotes all ASMC projects and events using the Student Voice, ASMC social media accounts, and other outlets.
+The Director of Public Relations promotes all ASMC projects and events using ASMC social media accounts, the Moorpark Reporter, and other outlets.
 The Director of Public Relations serves on the Inter-Club Council, and collaborates with other ASMC Directors as well as club representatives to promote student life activities on campus.
-Click here to view full job description.

 - Director of Student Organizations